CanarysAutomations/User-Contribution-Activity/README.md

 The token used with this action must have the following scopes:

-- `read:org – to list organization members`
+- `read:org – required to list organization members`

 - `repo – required only if the organization contains private repositories`